oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 >
 > - It relieves viewers from having to format the logical location from the more detailed information in `run.logicalLocations`.
 >
-> - It is useful for producing readable in-source suppressions (for example, “suppress all instance of rule `CA2101` in the class `NamespaceA.NamespaceB.ClassC`”).
+> - It is useful for producing readable in-source suppressions (for example, "suppress all instance of rule `CA2101` in the class `NamespaceA.NamespaceB.ClassC`").

 ### 3.33.6 decoratedName property <a id='decoratedname-property'></a>

 A `logicalLocation` object **MAY** contain a property named `decoratedName` whose value is a string containing the compiler's internal representation of the logical location associated with this `location` object.

-> NOTE: Some compilers refer to this representation as a “mangled name.”
+> NOTE: Some compilers refer to this representation as a "mangled name."
 It typically encodes the function’s name, signature, return type, and the class and namespace (if any) to which it belongs.

-> EXAMPLE: In this example, the `decoratedName` property contains a “mangled” name emitted by a C++ compiler:
+> EXAMPLE: In this example, the `decoratedName` property contains a "mangled" name emitted by a C++ compiler:
 >
 > ```json
 > {                                              # A logicalLocation object